penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 ## Installing the PostgreSQL database

-For our DB setup with PostgreSQL we need to add our PostgreSQL repository first to the system.
-As of writing PostgreSQL 13-17 are supported but best is to have a look before you install it as new versions may be supported and older maybe unsupported both by Zabbix and PostgreSQL.
+Before proceeding with the PostgreSQL installation, it's a best practice to ensure your operating system is up-to-date with the latest patches and security fixes.
+This will help maintain system stability and compatibility with the software you're about to install.
+Once the update process is complete, you can move forward with the PostgreSQL installation.

+As of writing PostgreSQL 13-17 are supported by Zabbix.
+Check the Zabbix documentation for an up-to-date list for your Zabbix version.
 Usually it's a good idea to go with the latest version that is supported by Zabbix.
-Zabbix also supports the extension TimescaleDB this is something we will talk later about.
+Zabbix also supports the extension TimescaleDB this is something we will talk about later.
 As you will see the setup from PostgreSQL is very different from MySQL not only the installation but also securing the DB.